Kong/terraform-provider-konnect/docs/resources/dcr_provider.md

 - `initial_client_id` (String) This ID should be copied from your identity provider's settings after you create a client and assign it as the management client for DCR for this developer portal Not Null
-- `initial_client_secret` (String, Sensitive) This secret should be copied from your identity provider's settings after you create a client and assign it as the management client for DCR for this developer portal Not Null
+- `initial_client_secret` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) This secret should be copied from your identity provider's settings after you create a client and assign it as the management client for DCR for this developer portal Not Null
 - `use_developer_managed_scopes` (Boolean)